amelie-iska/CCCvelo/README.md

 # Demo

-We provide a step-by-step demonstration of how to run CCCvelo using a sample dataset, available in the `Demo` directory.
+We provide a step-by-step demonstration of how to run CCCvelo using a sample dataset, available in the 'Demo' directory.
 The demo dataset can be download from https://www.dropbox.com/s/c5tu4drxda01m0u/mousebrain_bin60.h5ad?dl=0

 The demonstration includes the following files: